andynemzek/riotjs/doc/compiler.md

 ## Pre-processors

 This is the main fruit of pre- compilation.
 You can use your favourite pre- processor to create custom tags.
-Both HTML and JavaScript processor can be customized.
+Both HTML and JavaScript processors can be customized.

 The source language is specified with `--type` or `-t` argument on the command line or you can define the language on the script tag as follows: